chellej80/Embarr-Equestrian-Testimonials/README.md

 Register brings user to sign up page | Y
 User can sucessfully Register | Y
-User's Profile name appears in Navbar when logged in | Y User can click on userame to go to the profile page & update their profile | Y Login brings user to sign up page | Y
+User's Profile name appears in Navbar when logged in | Y User can click on username to go to the profile page & update their profile | Y Login brings user to sign up page | Y
 Logout brings user to sign out page | Y